emf017/Module-2-Assignment/README.md

 My css file was in a folder called 'css', but I had some git troubles and had to upload my files a different way.
-For the href in index.html, in the folder path just take out "css/" and the code should work fine.